kisenon

 Create

-From the web console, click New project, enter a name, pick the Postgres major version, click Create.
+From the web console, click New project, enter a name, pick the Postgres major version, and choose a region (the dropdown defaults to Auto (nearest)).
+Click Create.
 From the CLI:

 keon projects create --name my-app --pg-version 17

-The control plane provisions the pageserver tenant, creates the main branch, and returns the project id.
+The control plane provisions storage, creates the main branch, and returns the project id.
 End-to-end this typically takes under two seconds.

 Delete